Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 7\.
 A COVID test response form

-The internet, in fact, is largely made up of forms.
+The internet is increasingly made up of forms.
 It's how we retrieve and update data, which is why there are different types of forms.

 ## Form types